Pintta/Siide-Framework/readme.md

 https://docs.fivem.net/docs/server-manual/setting-up-a-server-vanilla/#linux

-If you would like to support the author, you can do so by contacting the discord: Pintta#1337
+If you would like to support the author, you can do so by contacting the discord: Pintta#0001

-If you want support this framework project: ETH -> 0xc892A3c2563D7830887146FbD14fE3b51C1FE597

 HOX! - You yourself remove the discord webhook.
 One package downloader, playing "world savior" - LMAO